8ta4/extension/README.md

 > What if I don't get any prompts when running `extension`?

 You can manually grant `extension` the required permissions by going to `System Settings > Privacy & Security > Accessibility`.
 Just keep in mind that the specific permissions `extension` needs could change as macOS updates.

+> How can I find the ID of an extension?

+The ID of an extension can usually be found in the extension's URL on the Chrome Web Store.
+It's that long string of alphanumeric characters at the end of the URL.

 > How can I configure the `extension` command to modify settings of the Video Speed Controller extension?